HoomanRamezani/rl-maze-pathfinding/README.md

 - `data-generation/mazedata.py`: Includes the Qmaze environment and Experience replay mechanism.
 ```

+## Training data
+For training, our model uses procedurally generated mazes represented as 2D binary arrays, with 1 and 0 indicating open paths and walls, respectively.
+The generation algorithm ensures all mazes are solvable, maintaining fixed start and end points to optimize the learning process.
+This setup provides a controlled yet varied learning environment for the deep Q-learning algorithm to develop maze navigation strategies.

+## Model Training
+Training involves generating an unlimited number of random mazes with consistent start and end points.
+This decision was made to optimize the training time and resources.
+The model is trained to find the optimal path to the reward, which is located in the bottom right corner of the maze.

 ## Installation
 To set up the project environment, follow these steps:
 ```